-Through agreements with Custodians or other firms using a variety of external money managers, Midwest-ern Securities also introduces clients to investment advisory model investment programs.
+Midwestern Securities may refer certain institutional clients such as municipalities or school districts to third party investment advisory programs.
 The external money managers normally exercise discretion over the models.
-Our firm will supply interested clients with complete information on these programs.
+Our firm will provide interested clients with complete information on these programs.
 Midwestern Securities may seek other outside money managers to actively supervise or manage client investment portfolios, which may entail the money managers exercising discretion.

 The third-party money manager's firm will pay Midwestern Securities' investment advisory representative a portion of the fee a referred client pays to the third-party firm to participate in its program(s), based on the type of portfolio(s) selected.
-Typically, the investment advisory representative's gross fees range from 0.30%- 1.20%; the range can deviate from these parameters based on the portfolio selected and transactions fees which may be passed to the investor.
+Typically, the investment advisory representative's gross fees range from 0.40%- 1.50%; the range can deviate from these parameters based on the portfolio selected and transactions fees which may be passed to the investor.
 All fees must adhere to the default schedule above or be less to be compliant and approved by Midwestern Securities.
 The total fee paid by the client quarterly for these third-party money managers is disclosed in the initial paperwork to establish the account.
 The total fee is broken into two components.
 Part of the fee is retained by the third-party manager for portfolio services.
 The other part of the fee is passed to Midwestern Securities via the custodian and clearing firm's monthly clearing statement.
 Midwestern Securities retains a percentage of the fee, and the remainder is passed to the investment advisory representative.
-The advisor is not compensated more or less based on the manager he or she recommends.
+The advisor's compensation does not change regardless of the manager he or she recommends.
 The fees are driven by Midwestern Securities default schedule and the third-party manager's platform fee based on the portfolio selected.
 All fees are debited and paid out via the custodian and clearing firm and fees are disclosed in the client's quarterly statements.

 Midwestern Securities Trading Company, LLC may use the services of Custodians as further outlined in Item 15 of this document.
-Where fees are present with respect to these services, the fee per trade charged to Midwestern Securities Trading Company, LLC by the Custodian or others will be charged in turn to the client's account.
+Where fees are present with respect to these services for non-fee based accounts, the fee per trade charged to Midwestern Securities Trading Company, LLC by the Custodian or others will be charged in turn to the client's account.